Light-induced, fictitious magnetic trapping of cold alkali atoms using an optical tweezers-nanofiber hybrid platform: Results

 \subsection{Gaussian tweezers}

-We calculate the total trapping potential for the $\left|5\mathrm{S}_{1/2}, F=2, m_F=2\right>$ state with the power of the Gaussian tweezers set to $0.3$~mW and power of the ONF QL mode set to $1$~mW.
-The centre of the tweezers beam is placed at a distance of $625$~nm from the ONF surface, $(x_{\mathrm{c}},y_{\mathrm{c}},z_{\mathrm{c}})=(625,0,0)$, with a waist, $w_0=0.5~\mu$m.
-The QL polarisation of the ONF guided mode is set along the $x$-axis.
-The 2D plots of the trapping potential in the $xy$ and $xz$ planes are shown in Fig.~\ref{fig:2D_traps_Gauss}(a,b), respectively.
-The minimum of the trapping potential is produced approximately 290~nm away from the surface of the ONF with the depth of the potential $U_\mathrm{tot}\approx 0.4$~mK as shown in Fig.~\ref{fig:1D_plots}(a).
-We also show that the produced potential traps atoms in both the azimuthal ($\Phi'$) and longitudinal ($z$) directions on 1-dimensional plots, see Fig.~\ref{fig:1D_plots}(b,c), respectively.
+We calculate the total trapping potential for the $\left|5\mathrm{S}_{1/2}, F=2, m_F=2\right>$ state with the power in the Gaussian tweezers set to $0.3$~mW and the power in the ONF QL mode set to $1$~mW.
+The center of the tweezers beam is placed at a distance of $825$~nm from the ONF surface, with a waist, $w_0=0.5~\mu$m.
+The QL polarization of the ONF guided mode is set along the $x$-axis.
+The 2D plots of the trapping potential in the $xy-$ and $xz-$planes are shown in Fig.~\ref{fig:2D_traps_Gauss}(a,b).
+The minimum of the trapping potential is produced approximately 200~nm from the surface of the ONF with a potential depth, $U_\mathrm{tot}\approx 0.8$~mK, as shown in Fig.~\ref{fig:1D_plots}(a).
+We also show that the produced potential traps atoms in both the azimuthal ($\Phi'$) and longitudinal ($z$) directions on 1-dimensional plots, see Fig.~\ref{fig:1D_plots}(b,c).

+One concern is that some of the tweezers light may scatter from the ONF surface and locally perturb the electric field.
+We calculate the ratio of the intensity of the light from the tweezers near the ONF surface to the intensity at the trap minimum to be around 5$\%$.
+In addition, the reflected light does not necessarily interfere with the tweezers light in the trap area, therefore, we neglect the perturbation of the intensity profile from the reflection.
+However, further investigation may be needed to better understand the effects of the reflected fields.

 The trap depth and minimum position strongly depend on both the power of the tweezers beam and the power of the ONF guided light.
-To illustrate this, we vary the power of the tweezers beam, $P_{\mathrm{tw}}$, from $0.2$~mW to $0.5$~mW in steps of $0.1$~mW while keeping the power of the ONF guided mode, $P_{\mathrm{ONF}}$, constant at 2~mW, see Fig.~\ref{fig:diff_powers}(a).
-It can be seen that, by changing the power in the tweezers beam, one can easily move the trap minimum from around $370$~nm to $290$~nm, while increasing the trap depth from $0.3$~mK to $0.6$~mK.
-To produce a trapping potential with a similar trap depth using a two-colour fibre-based dipole trap~\cite{vetsch2010optical} one would need three times more power in the ONF guided mode.
+To illustrate this, we vary the power of the tweezers beam, $P_{\mathrm{tw}}$, from $0.3$~mW to $0.5$~mW in steps of $0.1$~mW while keeping the power of the ONF guided mode, $P_{\mathrm{ONF}}$, constant at 1~mW, see Fig.~\ref{fig:diff_powers}(a).
+It can be seen that, by changing the power in the tweezers, one can easily move the trap minimum from around $230$~nm to $190$~nm, while increasing the trap depth from $0.3$~mK to $0.45$~mK.
+To produce a trapping potential with a similar trap depth using a two-color fiber-based dipole trap~\cite{vetsch2010optical} one would need three times more power in the ONF guided mode.